-The location of a display ad is critical to generating a good response rate.
+The location of an online ad is critical to being effective.
 The 728x90 gets a higher response rate because it appears at the top of the page.
 Site visitors don’t have to scroll in order to see it.

 The same is true for the 300x250 if it appears at the top right of the page.

 If an ad appears below the status bar or bottom of the Web browser, and the visitor doesn’t scroll down far enough to see it, the click rate naturally will be much lower.